argonautdev/argonaut-actions/README.md

 mv kustomize ./bin
 ```

+# Certificate management

+kubectl -n istio-system describe orders.acme.cert-manager.io
+kubectl -n istio-system describe secret ingress-for-istio-wpgkw
+kubectl -n istio-system describe certificaterequests.cert-manager.io
+kubectl -n istio-system describe certificates.cert-manager.io
+kubectl -n istio-system get clusterissuers.cert-manager.io

 # IMPORTANT NOTES

 1. Istio, after TLS termination, treats the paths as HTTP.
 Virtual services can use HTTP path based routing subsequent to TLS termination at the gateway.
 2. Cert-manager + LetsEncrypt is pretty cool.
 Install cert-manager with CRDs explicitly using helm.
 Setup an `Issuer` or `ClusterIssuer` with letsencrypt.
 Follow that up with creating a `Certificate` (which automatically creates the secret key pair, the request to the CA, and the validation).
 Once this is done, all you need to do is use the same `Certificate` within your gateway for TLS termination.
+There are certificate-issue-requests, orders, and other entities also created as a part of this process
+3. HTTP-01 solver for cert manager can not be used for wildcard domains.
+For that, use DNS solver